dockur/windows/readme.md

     If you receive an error from `kvm-ok` indicating that KVM acceleration can't be used, check the virtualization settings in the BIOS.

+  * ### Is this project legal?

+    Yes, this project contains only open-source code and does not distribute any copyrighted material.
+Neither does it try to circumvent any copyright protection measures.
+So under all applicable laws, this project would be considered legal.

+## Disclaimer

+The product names, logos, brands, and other trademarks referred to within this project are the property of their respective trademark holders.
+This project is not affiliated, sponsored, or endorsed by Microsoft Corporation.

 [build_url]: https://github.com/dockur/windows/
 [hub_url]: https://hub.docker.com/r/dockurr/windows/
 [tag_url]: https://hub.docker.com/r/dockurr/windows/tags